2014–15 Colorado Avalanche season

 The 2014–15 Colorado Avalanche season was the 20th operational season and 19th playing season since the franchise relocated from Quebec prior to the start of the 1995–96 NHL season.
-As well as the franchise's 36th season in the National Hockey League and 43rd season overall.
+It was the franchise's 36th season in the National Hockey League and 43rd season overall.

 The Avalanche missed the playoffs despite qualifying the previous season.

 Off-season

 On May 26, 2014, goaltender Jean-Sebastien Giguere announced his intention to retire, reportedly saying, "I do not see a reason to remain in the League."